ZG34/mygameslist-public/README.md

 # mygameslist-public

 ## What Is This Project?
-Think IMDB or MAL, but for video games.
+Think IMDB, but for video games.

+Built for keeping track of games you liked and disliked, as well as finding new suggestions.

 It is a website.
 On it, a user may create a list of their favorite games, games they want to play, and so on.
 Users may view each-others lists, make suggestions for each other, comment and interact on the forums, and find fresh game suggestions generated via a suggestion system built on collaberative filtering.